 Kate Pullinger launches Breathe

-The two year AHRC-funded project Ambient Literature – a collaboration between Bath Spa, UWE and the Uni of Birmingham – saw the publication of the third and final commissioned creative work at the end of January.
-Breathe, by project Co-Investigator, Professor Kate Pullinger, was made with the London-based publisher Visual Editions and Google Creative Lab Sydney.
-It is a ghost story to be read on a mobile phone.
+The two-year AHRC-funded project Ambient Literature – a collaboration between Bath Spa, UWE and the University of Birmingham – saw the publication of the third and final commissioned creative work at the end of January.
+Breathe, by project Co-Investigator, Professor Kate Pullinger, was made with the London-based publisher Visual Editions and Google Creative Lab, Sydney.
+It's a ghost story to be read on a mobile phone.
 Breathe leverages data from each reader's phone, including time, location, and weather, in order to personalise the story.
-It's a 15 minute reading experience, available for free.
+It's a 15-minute reading experience, available for free.

-Philip Hensher and Sam Harvey's new novels published in March
+Philip Hensher and Sam Harvey's novels published in March 2018

 Philip Hensher's novel The Friendly Ones was published in March 2018.
-This moving and timely new novel shows what a nation is made of; how the legacies of our history can be mastered by the decision to know something about people who are not like us.
+This moving and timely novel shows what a nation is made of; how the legacies of our history can be mastered by the decision to know something about people who are not like us.
 Philip has also edited The Penguin Guide to the British Contemporary Short Story.

 Sam Harvey's new novel, The Western Wind, also published in March, has been chosen as Book of the Month by The Bookseller.